RYA RADAR COURSE View Dates

 - 1 Simulator per student

 While the class does not exceed 8.
-The class size is typically 3-6,and we will run the course with as few as 2 students .
+The class size is typically 3-6, and we will run the course with as few as 2 students .

-RYA RADAR OPTIONAL EXTRA
+OPTIONAL EXTRA

 PC Simulator

-All students have access to our simulator during the course, however if you would like your own license to run the software on your own PC, you can buy it at the time of booking the course.
+All students have access to our PC simulator during the course, however if you would like your own license to run the software on your own PC, you can buy it at the time of booking the course.

-As much as we are massive fans of Macs and iPads, the simulator is only available for Windows based PCs, it will work with any version of Windows from Windows XP to Windows 10.
+As much as we are massive fans of Macs and iPads, the simulator is only available for Windows based PCs, it will work with any version of Windows from Windows XP to Windows 11.
 The lifetime license to the Lightmaster Radar Simulator is normally £60, however you can buy it from us for £50 at the same time as you book the course.